 By Ameer Imam

-jo tum ko dekh ke talwaar phenk dun apni
+jo ko dekh ke phenk dun apni

-to mere qatl mein shaamil zarur ho jaana
+to mere mein shaamil ho

 If, the moment I see you, I fling my own sword away — then be sure to take your part in my killing.